 You have the option in Excel to create a table to work with data.
-Excel tables have features not available in a normal range, but the table format will not always be the best for what you need to do.
+Excel tables have features not available in a normal range, but the table format isn’t always best for what you’re doing.

 Convert a Table to a Data Range

-To convert this table to a data range, first (1) click anywhere in the table.
-In the Ribbon (2) go to the Table Design tab, and (3) click on Convert to Range.
+To convert this table to a data range, first click anywhere in the table.
+In the Ribbon, go to the Table Design tab, and click on Convert to Range.

 Convert a Data Range to a Table

-Our data range is converted to a table, so when we select or click on the data, we will get the Table Design tab in the Ribbon.
+The data range is converted to a table, so when you select or click on the data, you get the Table Design tab on the Ribbon.